MichiBaum/browser-plugins/README.md

 # browser-plugins

 This repository exists to write down some nice browser extensions.
+**Watch out!** The extensions are certainly available in Chrome but may not be available in other browsers.

 ## Vimium
 Github Url: [Vimium](https://github.com/philc/vimium)